Paul Kosok: Academic career

 Kosok began as an assistant professor of history at Long Island University (LIU) in Brooklyn, where he taught several courses in history.
 His work, Modern Germany: A Study of Conflicting Loyalties, (1933), was written before the Nazis came to power and published by the University of Chicago Press as part of its "Studies of the Making of Citizens".
-One reviewer describe this as a "series on civic training in various countries and systems".
+One reviewer described this as a "series on civic training in various countries and systems".
 Kosok's book was used by the State Department and others in training and preparing individuals for foreign service.
 It was reprinted in 1969.

 As part of his education, Kosok studied and traveled in Europe in 1928 and in 1937.
 His early teaching at LIU included classes in the history of science.

-In the 1930s, Kosok became interested in irrigation systems of ancient cultures, and their relation to patterns of settlement.
+In the 1930s, Kosok became interested in irrigation systems of ancient cultures and their relation to patterns of settlement.
 He devoted most of the next twenty years of research to that topic, during which he collaborated with the archeologist Richard P. Schaedel.
-For instance, together they identified and mapped more than 300 ancient canals of prehistoric Peru, and found that the people had built highly sophisticated systems for shifting water from one valley to another.
+For instance, together they identified and mapped more than 300 ancient canals of prehistoric Peru and found that the people had built highly sophisticated systems for shifting water from one valley to another.

-Kosok did field studies in Peru in 1940-1941 and 1948-1949, becoming more involved in anthropology as a result of this direction of research.
+Kosok did field studies in Peru in 1940–1941 and 1948–1949, becoming more involved in anthropology as a result of this direction of research.
 He went to Peru to study the ancient canal systems, "reconstruct the maximum areas of pre-Columbian cultivation, and assess the relation of irrigation to settlement patterns".

 He soon realized that the Nazca Lines were too shallow to have acted as part of the irrigation system.
 On a flight over them, Kosok realized that one pattern represented a bird.
 He also noticed that some of the lines converged on that date of the winter solstice in the Southern Hemisphere.
 This inspired his study of the lines to assess if they were related to astronomy, as he knew that solar events were closely followed by ancient agricultural societies for their planting cycles.